Gauge theories from scattering amplitudes with minimal assumptions: Self-interactions of spin 1 particles

 By little-group covariance, the amplitude must be of the form \beq \amp(1_a^+,2_b^+,3_c^-,4_d^-) = [12]^2\ang{34}^2 H_{abcd}(s_{12},s_{13}), \eeq for some function $H_{abcd}$.
 Consider first the (12) channel.
 In the configuration with $\ang{12} \to 0$, $[34] \to 0$, $[12]\neq 0$, $\ang{34} \neq 0$, only one intermediate polarization contributes.
 In this limit, we must have

+where $-q$ equals the sum of the momenta 1 and 2.
 On the other hand, in the configuration with $[12] \to 0$, $\ang{12}\neq 0$ and/or $\ang{34} \to 0$, $[34]\neq 0$, we must have a vanishing residue, since we have chosen a holomorphic function for ($++-$) amplitudes and an antiholomorphic function for ($- -+$) amplitudes.\footnote{ Note that the configurations with $[12] \to 0$ and $[34] \to 0$, or $\ang{12} \to 0$ and $\ang{34} \to 0$, are only possible in the limit in which all the momenta are parallel (so all the Mandelstam variables vanish).} With different choices, the amplitude would be singular for $s_{12} \to 0$ in the limit of real momenta.
 So, the correct four point amplitude has the form~\refeq{residue++} in the limit $\ang{12} \to 0$, $[34] \to 0$ and vanishes when $[12]\to0$ or $\ang{34}\to0$.
 This is automatically consistent with the expression~\refeq{amplitudeform}, so we do not find any new constraint from this channel.
 Things get more interesting for the other two channels.

 Consider next the (13) channel.
 Again, we distinguish different configurations of complex momenta compatible with $s_{13}\to0$.
 When $\ang{13} \to 0$, $[24] \to 0$, $[13]\neq 0$, $\ang{24} \neq 0$, we must have